sassoftware/sas-sdk-for-iOS-examples/README.md

 ## Getting SASKit Framework
 Access the SASKit installer (SASKit.pkg) from the [developer.sas.com Mobile SDK site](https://developer.sas.com/guides/mobile-sdk.html).
 This site also includes access to the [SASKit Documentation](https://developer.sas.com/sdk/mobile/iOS/doc/8.22/).
 After running the installation the SASKit framework is installed in "/Library/Frameworks".

-For information, advice, and questions on the use of SAS Mobile SDKs please start with the [SAS Visual Analytics online community](https://communities.sas.com/Visual-Analytics).
+For information, advice, and questions on the use of SAS SDKs please start with the [SAS Visual Analytics online community](https://communities.sas.com/Visual-Analytics).

 ## Open XCode Workspace